TeamLe-Shop/zordzman-plus-plus/README.md

 to take care of dependencies for us.
 You'll need to install CMake, either from the command line or
 here: http://www.cmake.org/cmake/resources/software.html

 You can also use a Makefile.
-OSX_Makefile is one that works for OSX.
+Makefile.OSX is one that works for OSX.
 It assumes you have Xcode, though!
 Optionally just use CMake.

 If you're on Linux, use [CMake](http://cmake.org/).